This windbreak uses Techny Arborvitae, White Pine and Norway spruce. The curved rows are Techny Arborvitae, who says windbreaks have to be

 Newly planted windbreak in North Dakota, in Iowa and surrounding states

-we do not recommend using fabric for weed control but recommend
+we usually do not recommend using fabric for weed control but recommend

 herbicides.
 Fabric on our area is a home for mice and rats and